koshigaya/hibaripluse_B/README.md

 HibariPulse Basic is  a medical instrument, plethysmograph developed by Future Wave,Inc. in Tokyo, Japan.
 We show source code, schematics, PCB layout and other information about HibariPulse Basic.

+Hibari Pulse Basic is composed of sensor and PC apprication software.
+The sensor is connected to Windows PC by USB cable.
+PC apprication software is distributed in CD-R.

+DD1111 is the  folder of device driver.
+Hibari Pulse Basic uses the device driver of FTDI,Inc. The user should install both PC apprication software and the device driver.

+SK111 is the folder of firmware.

 pats_list111004.xls is BOM.
 The PCB has socket, but no MPU.
 MPU is ATMEGA328p-PU by Microchip Technology,Inc.
 So, first, we burn firmware on ROM in MPU.
 Second, we insert MPU on the socket.